 How Much Caffeine Can You Have?

-I loved those mornings, and I do my best to recreate them at home (minus the chocolate and almonds!) with my cappuccino maker and trips to local cafes.
+I loved those mornings, and I do my best to recreate them at home (minus the chocolate and almonds!) with my cappuccino maker and pre-pandemic trips to local cafes.

 A study in Food and Chemical Toxicology summarized the results of research on potential adverse effects of caffeine on behavior, cardiovascular disease, bone status, reproduction, and development in healthy adults.

-Coffee and tea make up between 70 and 90% of total caffeine intake for American adults.
+Perhaps not amazingly, coffee and tea make up between 70 and 90% of total caffeine intake for American adults.
 A cup of green or black tea has between 10 and 48 milligrams caffeine.

 An instant cup of coffee has about 60 milligrams of caffeine, whereas a regular K-cup coffee has 120 milligrams of caffeine, and brewed coffee has about 160 milligrams.
 On the other hand, just one 16-ounce strong coffee from your favorite beanery can contain close to your day’s limit.